 Job seekers can also find several helpful resources that they can use to get themselves ready for job hunting and new opportunities.

 As for resume examples, LiveCareer offers resume examples and cover letter samples for over 60 different industries.
-You can find resume samples for the human resources industry, engineering, marketing, construction, banking, and maintenance industries, among others.
+You can find resume samples for the human resources industry, engineering, marketing, banking, and maintenance industries, among others.

 While the site offers a whole array of resume samples for different facility maintenance roles, you can also find samples for specialized roles.
-For example, you can sift through resume examples for building maintenance experts, general maintenance expert, facilities management, routine maintenance expert, and even facility maintenance project management.
+For example, you can sift through resume examples for building maintenance experts, general maintenance experts, facilities management, routine maintenance expert, and even facility maintenance project management.

 There aren’t any resume templates, but each resume example has been inspired by the resumes of successful professionals working in known companies.